Addressing Challenging Moments in Psychotherapy

 Clinical Wisdom for Working with Individuals, Groups and Couples

-This practical and helpful volume details how clinicians can work through various and common challenges in individual, couple or group psychotherapy.
+This practical and helpful volume details how clinicians can work through various common challenges in individual, couple, or group psychotherapy.

 Table of Contents